XezXey/Skeletal-Tracking-Starter-Kit/README.md

 ## 🤝 Contributing
 If you find a bug or have suggestions for improvements, feel free to submit a pull request or open an issue.

+## Acknowledgement
+We use [4DHuman](https://github.com/shubham-goel/4D-Humans/tree/main) in the `preprocess.py` for estimating both 2D and 3D skeletons from bounding boxes.
+We appreciate the contributions of the developers and the broader research community in advancing human pose estimation.

 ## 📜 License
 This project is licensed under the MIT License.